 As can be seen, there is little by way of specificity of musical accomplishment in this statement.
-It is a holistic overall viewpoint which encompasses all of the elements of NC music, composing, listening, and performing, wrapped up together in a single statement.
-There were Eight of these statements produced, with an extra one available for what was termed “exceptional performance.”
-The process of using these was described for Teachers to use them in order to arrive at a “best fit” judgement of learner achievement:
+It is a holistic overall viewpoint that encompasses all of the elements of National Curriculum music, composing, listening, and performing, wrapped up together in a single statement.
+Eight of these statements were produced, with an extra available for what was termed “exceptional performance.”
+Teachers were to use these descriptions in arriving at a “best fit” judgment of learner achievement:

 The level descriptions may be seen as describing the complex of attainments of the typical pupil at that level.
-Their main purpose is to assist teachers in making their judgements of pupils' performance at the end of the key stage.
-The mode of use of the level description is to form a 'best fit' judgement, considering the range of the pupil's attainments against the complex descriptions.
-This judgement should be made bearing in mind the scale of levels, and balancing strengths and weaknesses in the pupil's overall performance.
+Their main purpose is to assist teachers in making their judgements of pupils’ performance at the end of the key stage.
+The mode of use of the level description is to form a “best fit” judgement, considering the range of the pupil’s attainments against the complex descriptions.
+This judgement should be made bearing in mind the scale of levels, and balancing strengths and weaknesses in the pupil’s overall performance.
 (Sainsbury & Sizmur, 1998, p.
 187)

-The way that this worked in practice was that teachers used their own professional judgement, rather than relying, say, on any external testing regime to produce a result:
+In practice, teachers used their own professional judgment rather than relying on any external testing regime to produce a result:

 A consensus of professional judgement is built up about the interpretation of the standard set out in each level description.
-The consensus is based on the wording of the level description (Sainsbury & Sizmur, 1998, p.
-191).
+The consensus is based on the wording of the level description.
+(Sainsbury & Sizmur, 1998, p.
+191)

-This in itself presented problems, though.
-One of the main sources of this being problematic was in the way in which teachers had to impose their own personal understandings of coherence on the assessment levels in order for them to make any sort of sense at all.
+This in itself presented problems, though, especially as teachers had to impose their own personal understandings of coherence on the assessment levels in order for them to make any sense at all.
 Sainsbury and Sizmur (1998) again:

 The level descriptions contain, in themselves, collections of varied attainments that have no necessary unity or coherence.
 It might be argued that this is a collection of descriptions, not of linked performances, but rather of a typical pupil working at that level.
 But why should this collection of performances be typical of such a pupil?
 The answer is that this is a pupil who has been following the programmes of study of the National Curriculum.
 By teaching the programmes of study, teachers are to impose order upon the attainment targets. (p.
 190)

-An implication of this is that the way in which to “impose order” is for the teacher to teach the National Curriculum, and by so doing, assessment will make sense.
-The way in which this worked out in practice tended to be to invert the assessment and curriculum planning processes, so that what resulted was what could be termed assessment led curriculum; in other words in order to teach and asses musical attainment according to the National Curriculum, the classroom teacher had to begin with the assessment criteria, and then look to what curricula materials would be appropriate that could follow the assessment regime.
+An implication of this is that the way to “impose order” is to teach the National Curriculum, such that assessment will make sense.
+In practice, however, teachers tended to invert the assessment and curriculum planning processes, so that what resulted could be termed assessment-led curriculum; in other words in order to teach and assess musical attainment according to the National Curriculum, the classroom teacher had to begin with the assessment criteria, and then look to what curricula materials would be appropriate that could follow the assessment regime.
 This is the opposite way to which the curriculum was intended to be used, wherein assessment practices would follow teaching materials.

-The Role of the Office for Standards in Education (Ofsted)—Policing Education in England
+The Role of the Office for Standards in Education—Policing Education in England